jonasmiederer/EKS-Presentation/slides.md

 - kubctl command: Command line to create deployment, service etc...
 - kubctl yaml file: Deployment as code
-- Helm chart: Tool for templating, packaging & configuration of Kubernetes applicatations (similar to terragrunt for terraform)
+- Helm : Package manager for Kubernetes.
+Helm Chart is a like a .rpm or .deb file.
 - Terraform: Can manage Kubernetes resources and Helm charts as well